Corn Syrup vs. Lactose— Let’s get down to business.

-“What’s the best formula for my baby?”
+“What’s the best infant formula for my baby?”
 It’s the question on every new parent’s lips, especially if you’re feeling guilty about even considering formula.
-Since sugars are a critical part of both breast milk and infant formula, they’re a good place to start exploring before making a choice.
+Since sugars are in both breast milk and infant formula, they’re a good place to start exploring before making a choice.
+So let’s address why is there sugar in baby formula and how much sugar is in baby formula?

 Much more than a sweetener, sugars are actually easy-to-digest sources of carbohydrate that help your baby to grow and thrive, and they’re especially important for growth and development in their first year of life.
 However, despite what some might claim, not all sugars are created equal.
 Not by a long shot.

 As the main source of energy for a growing baby, sugar is one of the most important components of infant formula.
-But, not all sugars are created equal.
+But, not all sugars in baby formula are the same.

 Your baby’s body may be small but it’s smart enough to identify and react to different sugars.
 This means the type of sugar, which will provide approximately 40% of the calories your baby eats, is an especially important consideration when you’re choosing an infant formula.